Innovative and digital approaches in health and welfare (DHV310)

 Individual paper 1/1 Passed / Not Passed

-Individual paper of 5000 words (+/- 10%) in English on a self-chosen topic approved by the instructor, which departs from the participants' on-going PhD project.
-However, the paper must take the form of a contribution to the general literature on different aspects of living with a long-term illness.
-The paper must be submitted within six weeks after the end of the course, and will be evaluated as Pass/Fail.
+Individual paper of 3000-5000 words in English on a self-chosen topic approved by the course coordinators, which departs from the participants' on-going PhD project.
+However, the paper must take the form of a contribution to the general literature on different aspects of health and illness in a life course perspective.
+The paper must be submitted within six weeks after the end of the course and will be evaluated as Pass/Fail.

 Course teacher(s)